Landspitali- The National University Hospital of Iceland

 If you have further question, please contact our HR staff at job@landspitali.is.

-Medical students who want to come as exchange students during the summer (June through August) for 4 weeks or less, are encouraged to apply via IMSIC (Icelandic Medical Student International Committee).
-Please see IMFSA or IMSIC.
+However, international medical students who want to come as exchange students during the summer (July and August) for 4 weeks or less, are encouraged to apply via IMSIC (Icelandic Medical Student International Committee).
+Please visit the homepage for The International Federation of Medical Students Association; IMFSA.
 No formal teaching takes place during the summer months.

-- A certificate from your school that you are a student, in which semester you are and how many semesters your programme is.
+• A certificate from your school confirming you are a student; in which semester you are currently, how many semesters your programme is, and the expected graduation date

 Health certificates - IMPORTANT